alermol/ChoCallate/README.md

 | `--cleanup_intermediate_subfolders` | `true` | Remove intermediate subfolders (false in debug mode) |
 | `--cleanup_input_symlinks` | `true` | Remove symlinks to input files (false in debug mode) |

+**Note**: The actual default values are dynamically set based on debug mode.
+When `--debug` is false (production mode), cleanup is enabled.
+When `--debug` is true, cleanup is disabled to preserve intermediate files for analysis.

 ### Logging Parameters

 | Parameter | Default | Choices | Description |